Gmagon/src.gmagon.com/source/products/store/colorpicker2/docs.md

 <br>
 ### **Introduction**:

-ColorPicker2 is an image format converter tool which tends to convert GIFs to APNG format.
+ColorPicker2 is a color picking tool that helps users to select different colors they want and sometimes to create color schemes.
 The software is made for Mac users only (**macOS 10.7(64-bit)** or newer is required). users will be released from annoying ads, bundled softwares, plug-ins, even log in and registration.
 By simply enjoying the swift, comfortable operation of ColorPicker2, you are able to join our community and get our excellent after-sale services.

 <br>
 ### **Installation**: